Skip to main content

 You can quickly develop user-defined Khaos functions with the Khaos Starter Kit. https://github.com/dev-protocol/khaos-starter-kit

-Event name and event data can be changed as you wish with user-defined Khaos functions.
+The event name and data structure can be customized using user-defined Khaos functions.
 An example is shown below.

 event Query(string foo, string publicSignature, address user);